astronomer/docs/software/manage-root-user.md

 ## Customize the root user's password

-You can create a custom root user password to limit access to the root user account.
+You can use a custom root user password to prevent employees who leave your organization from accessing the root user account.

 To configure a custom password for the root user, run the following command: